xiaqiancheng/laravel-cmf/docs/getting-started/upgrading.md

 And then run composer update

 ### Update Configuration
-The `voyager.php` configuration file has had a few changes.
+The `laravel-cmf.php` configuration file has had a few changes.

 ```php
 'storage' => [